-Holocaust survivor Arek Hersh gives testimony at Queen Mary University
+Holocaust survivor Henry Schachter gives testimony at Queen Mary University.

 There are many words that repeatedly come up when we’re talking about the Holocaust.
 Remember.
 Commemorate.
 Educate.
 Persecution.
 Oppression.
 Discrimination.
 Never forget.
 Never again.